awsdocs/aws-encryption-sdk-docs/doc_source/migrate-keyrings-v2.md

 ------

 Beginning in version 1\.7\.*x*, you can add a discovery filter to any AWS KMS discovery keyring\.
-This discovery filter limits the CMKs that the AWS Encryption SDK can use for decryption to those in the specified partition and accounts\.
+This discovery filter limits the AWS KMS keys that the AWS Encryption SDK can use for decryption to those in the specified partition and accounts\.
 Before using this code, change the partition, if necessary, and replace the example account IDs with valid ones\.

 ------
 #### [ C ]